1. Work gets sidelined

 The tournament's blanket television coverage hooks fans, including many workers who slack off during the day games.

-The outplacement and executive coaching firm Challenger, Gray and Christmas estimates the lost productivity will cost employers $13.3 billion.
+In 2022 the outplacement and executive coaching firm Challenger, Gray and Christmas estimated the lost productivity would cost employers $16.3 billion.

 As smartphones have gotten better and data plans have made streaming of the games easier, many employers have simply given up on policing staff.
 The tourney is just too popular!